scalableminds/webknossos/docs/getting_started.md

 ## Onboarding
 When starting with webKnossos you first need to create an organization.
-An organization respresents your lab in webKnossos and handles permissions for users and datasets.
+An organization represents your lab in webKnossos and handles permissions for users and datasets.
-Choose a descriptive name for your organization, e.g. "University of Springfield", "Simpsons Lab" or "Neuroscience Department".
+Choose a descriptive name for your organization, e.g. "The University of Springfield", "Simpsons Lab" or "Neuroscience Department".

 ![Create your organization](./images/onboarding_organization.png)

 In the onboarding flow, you are asked to create a user account for yourself.
-This will be the first user of your organisation which will automatically be activated and granted admin rights.
+This will be the first user of your organization which will automatically be activated and granted admin rights.
 Make sure to enter a correct email address.

 ![Create your first user](./images/onboarding_user.png)